hrmnjt/resume/resume.typ

         Jun 2019 - Sep 2021
     ]
 )
-- Started as an individual contributer to handle central data infrastructure for MAF i.e. integration with 30+ source/sink, data observability and managing databases, data-lake, reporting and event-bus infrastructure
+- Started as an lead engineer to handle central data infrastructure for MAF i.e. integration with 30+ source/sink, data observability and managing databases, data-lake, reporting and event-bus infrastructure
+// only MAF engineer with 4 external vendor DE
 // batch data pipelines, data modelling and warehousing, ACL for postgres and vertica, data observability, golden customer record, infrastructure migration and optiomization, data operations
-- Scaled a team from 5 to 24 engineers over 2 years to create Data Engineering and Operations team backing up the data operations required for flagship programs run by MAF
+- Led and scaled a team from 5 to 18 engineers over 2 years to create Data Engineering and Operations team backing up the data management and operations required for flagship programs for loyalty, marketing and operations.
 // Share program, BAU data operations for C4, Vox, Magic Planet, Ski, Shopping Malls
-// Braze integration, Oneview integration, OneTrust integration
+// Work with MarTech tools - Braze integration, Oneview integration, OneTrust integration
-- Built an internal product as an extension to bring intelligence to marketing platform.
-Post 3 month build phase with 9 engineers, it was adopted widely; technically it crunched customer base of 24M of 1000+ attributes each to craft a micro-segmented audience in less than 10s.
+- Led build for an internal product for marketing platform which would crunch customer base of 30M with 600 odd attributes to craft a campaign specific audience with sub-second latency.
+- *Tech Stack*: Spark, S3, Vertica, Postgres, HDFS, Airflow, Jenkins, Docker Swarm, AWS
 // % Notes to explain this role

 // % - Joined MAF as a Senior Data Engineer and at the time MAF Holding was starting to centralize the data infrastructure they had.
 To understand this better, I should mention that MAF is a AED 18 Bn company operating in 18 countries.
 It has assets worth AED 63 Bn across Properties, Retail, Leisure & Entertainment and Lifestyle business.
 Because each OpCo was responsible for their own P&L, each business had different maturity with data and analytics.
 Holding's role (where I was hired) was to act like a chief architect and improve this maturity for all business.